How to Design REST API? The Twitter Example

 Specifying the Request and Response Header and Example

-A HTTP message consists of a HTTP request line, a collection of header fields and an optional body.
-In order for consumers to access a REST Resource, you have to specify the request headers and request (body) example.
-The request header and example specified will be presented in the generated API documentation.
-Consumer can then follow the documentation in using the API.
+An HTTP message consists of a request line, a collection of header fields, and an optional body.
+For consumers to access a REST Resource, you must specify the request headers and a request body example.
+The specified header and example will be presented in the generated API documentation, which consumers can follow to use the API.

 1. Right-click on the Tweeting REST Resource and select Open Specification... from the popup menu.